 A single artisan will handcraft each Constellation handset at Vertu HQ in Church Crookham, Hampshire.
 The phone flaunts the largest piece of sapphire glass that has ever been used on a smartphone, making it almost indestructible.
 The smartphone’s chassis is made out of grade 5 titanium, and it is wrapped in exquisite calf leather from “one of Europe’s oldest tanneries.”
 The leather will come in five different colors – black, beige, brown, orange, and pink.
 To be very frank, it’s one of the better-looking Vertus we have seen in the past and a lot better than the Ti Android phone.

-Under the hood, the phone features very humble specifications which by current standard are somewhat outdated.
-But that’s missing the point; Vertu has always been design and exclusivity than cutting edge hardware.
+Under the hood, the phone features very humble specifications, which by the current standard are somewhat outdated.
+But that’s missing the point; Vertu has always been designing and exclusivity than cutting edge hardware.
 It has a 4.3″ 720p screen with a pixel density of 342ppi.
 It’s powered by a Qualcomm Snapdragon MSM8260 S4 Pro dual-core Krait CPU at 1.7GHz and Adreno 320 GPU.
 It runs on Android 4.2 Jelly Bean and has a 13 MP camera on the back and a 1.3MP shooter on the front.
 It doesn’t even have 4G connectivity.
 Vertu Constellation will be available at select Vertu boutiques starting this month with a price tag of €4,900 ($6,600 approx).